sanity-io/groq-js/README.md

 [![Free egghead GROQ introduction course by John Lindquist](https://user-images.githubusercontent.com/6188161/142889665-fc04ac47-d0fa-492b-897b-4203c97e94ec.png)](https://egghead.io/courses/introduction-to-groq-query-language-6e9c6fc0?utm_source=github&utm_medium=cta&utm_term=GROQ)

 ## Versioning

+### GROQ

+The GROQ spec version is independent of the groq-js library version.
+When you import groq-js you need to be explicit on which GROQ version you want to use.
+The GROQ version is tied to the [groq-spec](https://github.com/sanity-io/groq).
+This allows us to update the library and its API independent of the GROQ version.

+### GROQ-JS

 GROQ-JS follows [SemVer](https://semver.org) and is currently at version v0.2.
 See [the changelog](CHANGELOG.md) for recent changes.